ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03 Large-Scale Study of Curiosity-Driven Learning.md

 # What is Curiosity?

 First of all, we need to understand what curiosity means to an agent.
 Let's say, a baby may explore its surroundings without specific goals.
 It may open a drawer, or crawl under the bed ... of course aimlessly.
 Then what drives it to do such meaningless things?
 Yes, that's the power of curiosity!
-A baby can be easily attracted by whatever looks new to it, until when it gets bored.
+A baby can be easily attracted by whatever looks new to it, until when the baby gets bored of it.